 Have You Revised An Elementary School Classroom in a Slum?

 Frost talks about his own personal feelings.
 He is intolerable towards the farmer’s battered hopes.
 The windows of the farmer’s house just ache to hear the sound of a car stopping to make some purchase.
 However, they are always disappointed as the cars stop either to enquire about the police or about the gas stations.

 Have You Practiced Advertisement Writing?

-The poet feels quite discrete at the pitiable sufferings of the poor village folk.
+The poet feels quite discreet at the pitiable sufferings of the poor village folk.
 He even had a childish desire for all the poor to be done away with at one stroke to end their pain.
-But he knew that it is childish and vain.
-So he desired that someone relieves him of his pain by killing him.
+But he knew that it was childish and vain.
+So, he desired that someone relieves him of his pain by killing him.

 Poem Analysis: A Roadside Stand

 - Form (structure or pattern) of the poem – The poem has 56 lines divided in 6 Stanzas.

 - Style (literary elements used by the poet) of the poem – The poem is written in a rhyme scheme of ABAB.

 - Tone (the poet’s or reader’s attitude towards the subject) of the poem – The poem has a sympathetic tone.